Jimbly/dcexjam2025/README.md

 * play sound and display message when all monsters have been cleared
 * on town level show player levels instead of where waiting/checkmarks are (or, do for all nearby players?)
 * golden hat reward for final level (if it shows on players)
+* prompt to advance to the next floor upon leaving? always does and you can backtrack if needed?

 Bugs:
 * simultaneously: B ready'd by moving into battle zone.
 A attacked and killed entity (didn't think B was in zone at start of attack, showed in-zone by the time attack action was ack'd). now both are not in a battle zone, B still flagged as ready.  both A and B tick (a different set of) the AI and try to un-flag B as being ready